Funding Your Education

 University of Missouri Scholarships

-While most of the nursing-specific scholarships are limited to students currently enrolled in the clinical nursing and graduate programs, entering freshmen may be eligible for general scholarships through the MU Office of Financial Aid.
+While most nursing-specific scholarships are limited to students currently enrolled in the clinical nursing and graduate programs, entering freshmen may be eligible for general scholarships through the MU Office of Financial Aid.
 To be considered for general scholarships, complete the general scholarship online application by Dec.
 1.

 External Opportunities